awsdocs/aws-cost-management-user-guide/doc_source/ad-SNS.md

 ### Configuring AWS KMS permissions<a name="configure-kms-perm"></a>

 You must configure your AWS KMS key policies before you can use SSE\.
-The configuration enables you to encrypt topics, as well as encrypt and decrypt messages\.
+The configuration enables you to encrypt topics, in addition to encrypting and decrypting messages\.
 For details about AWS KMS permissions, see [AWS KMS API Permissions: Actions and Resources Reference](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html) in the *AWS Key Management Service Developer Guide*\.

 You can also use IAM policies to manage AWS KMS key permissions\.
 For more information, see [Using IAM Policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html)\.

 **Note**
-Although you can configure global permissions to send and receive message from Amazon SNS, AWS KMS requires you to name the full ARN of customer master keys \(CMK\) in the specific Regions\.
+Although you can configure global permissions to send and receive message from Amazon SNS, AWS KMS requires you to name the full ARN of the customer master keys \(CMK\) in the specific Regions\.
 You can find this in the **Resource** section of an IAM policy\.
 You must ensure that the key policies of the CMK allow the necessary permissions\.
 To do this, name the principals that produce and consume encrypted messages in Amazon SNS as users in the CMK policy\.<a name="enable-compatiblility"></a>

-**To enable compatibility between AWS Budgets and encrypted Amazon SNS topics**
+**To enable compatibility between anomaly detection and encrypted Amazon SNS topics**

 1. [Create a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-keys-console)\.